 Fraud is potentially a problem for all food labeled organic, whether produced domestically or outside the U.S. It is a problem whenever someone or a company portrays as organic a product that does not meet the standards for organic certification.
-Fraud hurts all sectors of the organic community -especially organic producers who follow the letter and spirit of the law and the consumers who depend on the market to provide organic food that meets organic standards.
+Fraud hurts all sectors of the organic community-especially organic producers who follow the letter and spirit of the law and the consumers who depend on the market to provide organic food that meets organic standards.
 Fraud is a problem when, for example, crops are grown with prohibited inputs, when livestock do not get the required access to pasture, and when crops are produced in artificial media and, therefore, not in compliance with organic standards.

 Consumer trust and organic farmer and handler investments are jeopardized by ineffective oversight and enforcement of organic standards by USDA.
 USDA and accredited organic certifying agents are generally meeting expectations, but the enforcement process has fallen short in several instances, and additional actions are needed to safeguard the integrity of the organic label.
 We appreciate that organic producers are subject to much more rigorous oversight than their counterparts in chemical-intensive or "conventional" production and processing.
 This is understandable given the high level of organic consumer expectation and the market premium.
 However, it is critical that we address any compliance limitations of the organic certification system when it occurs and ensure corrective action in a timely fashion with full transparency.
 Without this kind of response, public trust in the organic food label will suffer dramatically.
+Additionally, to the extent that the enforcement system is known to be highly rigorous, it will decrease the likelihood of aberrant behavior.

-Recent reporting by the Washington Post has highlighted failures of USDA's oversight of certified organic products.
+Reporting by the Washington Post in 2017 has highlighted failures of USDA's oversight of certified organic products.
 In particular, public attention has been drawn to imports of nonorganic grain entering the certified organic stream of commerce, organic factory eggs, and questionable organic milk.
 All of these reports raise questions about the integrity of the organic label and whether consumers are getting the quality they expect.
-The investigations that uncovered this fraud have not been undertaken by the National Organic Program (NOP), but by independent organizations like the Cornucopia Institute, Consumers Union, and Organic Farmers' Agency for Relationship Marketing (OFARM).
+The investigations that uncovered this fraud have not been undertaken by the National Organic Program (NOP), but by independent organizations like The Cornucopia Institute, Consumers Union, and Organic Farmers' Agency for Relationship Marketing (OFARM).

 In August 2017, USDA's Agricultural Marketing Service (AMS) asked the National Organic Standards Board for "recommendations on improving the oversight and control procedures that are used by AMS, certifiers, and operations to verify organic claims for imported organic products."
 The first recommendation should seek a broader review than the narrow question that NOP asked.
-The documented and potential problems go beyond imported organic products and include domestic certification of hydroponic operations, the egg and milk factory farms on which the Post reported, and fish from fish farms.
+The documented and potential problems go beyond imported organic products and include domestic certification of hydroponic operations, poultry and dairy factory farms subject to the Post's investigative report, and fish from fish farms.